Generalized skyrmion crystals with applications to neutron stars: Quantum skyrmion crystals and the symmetry energy

 The two terms appearing in the asymmetric binding energy~\eqref{eq: Asymmetric binding energy} are the binding energy of isospin-symmetric matter $E_N$ and the symmetry energy $S_N$.
 In terms of our model, the symmetric binding energy is defined by $E_N = (M_B - BM_1)/B$.
 The symmetry energy $S_N$ dictates how the binding energy changes when going from symmetric $(\delta=0)$ to asymmetric $(\delta \neq 0)$ nuclear matter.
 We can expand the isospin symmetric binding energy $E_N$ and the symmetry energy $S_N$ around the saturation density $n_0$ for symmetric matter \cite{Fantina_2018},

 where $\epsilon=(n_B-n_0)/n_0$, $K_0$ is the incompressibility at the saturation point and $S_0=S_N(n_0)$ is the symmetry energy coefficient at saturation.
-We remind ourselves that, for our choice of coupling constants~\eqref{eq: Coupling constants}, the nuclear saturation point is characterized by the density $n_0=0.160\,\textrm{fm}^{-3}$ and energy (per baryon) $M_B/B=912$ MeV.
-The compression modulus $K_0$ gives the curvature of the symmetric binding energy $E_N$ at the saturation density $n_0$ and determines the increase in symmetric binding energy due to compression.
-In comparison with studies involving the $1/2$-crystal, we do observe an improvement in the (in)compressibility by approximately $200$ MeV.
-However, as in all the previous Skyrme model studies, its value is still a few times larger than expected.
-The higher-order coefficients, $L_\textrm{sym}$ and $K_\textrm{sym}$, appearing in the symmetry energy $S_N$ are defined as
+We remind ourselves that, for our choice of coupling constants~\eqref{eq: Coupling constants}, the nuclear saturation point is characterized by the density $n_0=0.160\,\textup{fm}^{-3}$ and energy (per baryon) $M_B/B=912$ MeV.
+The higher-order coefficients, $L_\textup{sym}$ and $K_\textup{sym}$, appearing in the symmetry energy $S_N$ are defined as

-The precise values of these coefficients are not known, but are predicted to be $L_\textrm{sym} = 57.7 \pm 19$ MeV and $K_\textrm{sym} = -107 \pm 88$ MeV \cite{Zhang_2021}.
+The precise values of these coefficients are not known, but are predicted to be $L_\textup{sym} = 57.7 \pm 19$ MeV and $K_\textup{sym} = -107 \pm 88$ MeV \cite{Zhang_2021}.